But you shouldn’t necessarily take any of this advice to heart because all of it seems to minimize the significance of sleep apnea.

 Subsequent takes on the article may mention sleep apnea, but because of the authoritative tone of the article, they still tend to mirror its conclusions.

 Your Best Sleep Position

 The best sleep position is the one where you get the best restorative rest.
 If sleeping on your back makes you snore, it’s likely that this is not the best position for getting a restful night’s sleep.
 And it may be doing much more harm by exposing you to cardiovascular risk, psychological and mood disorders, and serious accidents.
 If you are unsure about the best sleeping position for you, talk to your doctor about the issue, and, if you snore, get evaluated for sleep apnea.

 Have additional questions about snoring and sleep apnea?
-Please call (402) 493-4175 to talk to sleep dentist Dr. Roger Roubal at the Advanced Dental Sleep Treatment Center in Omaha.
+Please call (402) 493-4175 to talk to a sleep dentist at the Advanced Dental Sleep Treatment Center in Omaha.
 He can either answer your questions or refer you to someone who can.